Yu-Lab-Genomics/MethylAI/README.md

 Predict the DNA methylation level for any input DNA sequence across all 1,574 human samples, providing a comprehensive methylation profile.

-### Identification of DNA methylation link active motifs:
+### Identification of DNA methylation linked active motifs:

 Integrated with the DeepSHAP algorithm, MethylAI can quantify the contribution of each nucleotide to the methylation prediction.
 This allows for the identification of key sequence features, such as transcription factor (TF) binding motifs, that drive methylation changes.